 Any special requirements agreed to by the Illinois Tollway to any resource agency or property owner shall be incorporated into the design and noted on the contract documents.
-Contract documents which may require public property incorporations include, but are not limited to, noise abatement, mitigation plans, erosion and sediment control plans, landscape plans, access, and specifications.
-Special requirements may include avoidance measures such as retaining walls, enhanced sediment and erosion control measures, or the placement of mats to minimize soil disturbance from heavy equipment.
-Contract documents are to follow the DSE manual.
+Contract documents which may require public property incorporations include, but are not limited to, noise abatement, mitigation plans, erosion and sediment control plans, landscape plans, access and specifications.
+Special requirements may include avoidance measures such as retaining walls, enhanced sediment and erosion control measures, or the placement of access matting to minimize soil disturbance from heavy equipment.
+Contract documents are to follow the Illinois Tollway DSE's Manual.

-Any publicly owned recreational properties located within the construction zone which are not to be directly impacted by the project shall be shown on the drawings.
+Any publicly owned recreational properties located within the construction zone which are not to be directly impacted by the project shall be shown on the contract plans.
 They are to have "no intrusion" fencing as well as appropriate sediment and erosion control methods applied.
 This will reduce the overall project impacts to publicly owned recreational properties.